 Agree to let you find a tenant in exchange for a higher combined rent from you and your new lodger

-Either way it will save you money you can put towards your house deposit (you will be able to split the cost of your household bills as well as the rent).
+Either way it will save you money that can go towards your house deposit (you will be able to split the cost of your household bills as well as the rent).

-The easiest way to find a lodger you can trust is by asking friends, family, or your partner to move in, there are plenty of websites which allow you to advertise for free or a small charge for a tenant, including those named above.
+The easiest way to find a lodger you can trust is by asking friends, family, or asking your partner to move in.
+There are also plenty of websites that allow you to advertise for free or a small charge for a tenant, including those named above.

 You’ve probably asked yourself the question ‘How to save money for a house’ multiple times, but one way is by paying less rent to free up more cash for your deposit fund - here are some achievable ways to do this:

-Weigh up how many bedrooms you can manage with and if there is a cheaper area closer to work so you can save on commuting costs.
+Weigh up how many bedrooms you need and look for cheaper accommodation closer to work, so you save on commuting costs.

-Downsizing could also mean you save money on heating, council tax and other household bills, meaning you can put even more money in your deposit fund.
+Downsizing could also mean you save money on heating, council tax and other household bills, so you can put even more money in your deposit fund.

 An alternative to renting while you save for a deposit is to become a live-in property guardian at one of the UK's many listed buildings.
 You could even find yourself living in a castle or stately home.

-As a live-in-Guardian you would be responsible for keeping an eye on a listed property to ensure it does not fall into disrepair.
-However, the responsibility can be worthwhile as rent for most Property Guardians is very cheap or even free, so you could save a packet on your living costs.
+The responsibility can be worthwhile as rent for most property guardians is very cheap or even free, so you could save a packet on your living costs.